ashutoshmjain/gita/src/mathuraChap07.md

 `Maharishi` placed the statue in his room at waist height.

-Every night he would light a small fire and sit in front of the statue.
+Every night he lit a small fire and sit in front of the statue.
 This night he must have stared for over an hour.
 Seeking for resolve.
-And he didn't know when he slipped into a `Samadhi`.
+And he didn't know when he slipped into a trance.
 His eyes half closed and his lips talking to his father.

+`Sakti Muni` appeared younger and strong - `Maharishi` himself felt frail.
+His long hair well-made while `Parashara` felt unkempt.
+He almost wanted to sit down when `Sakti` held his hand.
+He felt as if energy started flowing into his chest. `Maharishi` felt compassion for everything around.
+He felt thankful for the trees and air and earth beneath his feet as he looked down to find nothing.
+Where am I ?
+He asked !
+But he didn't get a response other than a big smile on `Sakti's` face.

+As the euphoria settled a bit, `Maharishi` found himself in a maze.
+He was running for an exit, but every door was closed.
+There was no exit because all the exits were manned by the dead of his revenge.
+I did it for you - `Maharishi` shrieked - where are you now - get me out of here! - he wanted `Sakti` to say a word.
+And this time he got a response.
+The question came from the guts of his soul.

+Did I ask you to take a revenge ? - asked `Sakti Muni`?

+But what am I supposed to do if someone killed my clan ? - `Parasara` continued with same naïvety.

+You are supposed to expand your clan - suggested `Sakti`.

+What ? - that was the exact opposite of what `Parasara` did.
+He vowed for celibacy before he left the `Ashrama`!
+Celibacy, he was told, would turn into the firetraps of revenge and it did happen.

+Why are you surprised ? - asked the father - if you hate life, wouldn't you be empowered to kill - burn the life ?

+Clarity dawned upon `Maharishi` - what should I do now? - he bent on knees with his hands folded.

+Bear a son - not for me or your forefathers - rear a child for that is the only exit for you.

+But I am celibate for life !

+What has celibacy to do with a child - you have seed of `Bramh`, and `Siva` and you yourself are blessed by `Vishnu` - manifestation is natural where three potencies meet.

+`Sakti` disappeared - `Maharishi` crumbled on the floor - lifeless.

 ## 7.40